Contact us

 How much have you raised?

-As of May 2023, we have raised more than $133 million toward our goal of $152 million.
+As of mid-October, 2025, we have raised nearly $190 million toward our $220 million goal.

-Who is participating in the campaign?
+Who is being asked to participate in the campaign?

-$152 million is a big goal.
 Will my gift make a difference?

 I already support The Sidwell Friends Fund.
 Is that included in this campaign?